davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

 ### **3.3 Explain the countermeasures at lines 9 and 16**

-Those two lines implent the protection againts brute force attacks.
-By setting a maximum number of trials, we avoid exaustive attacks which will lead to the PIN value in a finate ammount of time (due to the length of the PIN).
+Those two lines implement protection against brute force attacks.
+By setting a maximum number of trials, we avoid exhaustive attacks which will lead to the PIN value in a finite amount of time (due to the length of the PIN).

 ## Section 4 - Symmetric cipher